 d) Simply be conscious of water usage.
 Don’t wash under a running tap and consider taking a shower rather than a bath.

 - Up to 10% of domestic electricity usage is used in keeping domestic appliances on standby.
 Turn electrical appliances off at the wall when not in use.

 - Consider switching your electricity supply to an environmentally friendly electricity generator using www.greenelectric.co.uk or www.uswitch.com.

 - Ensure that any new electrical appliances which you purchase have the maximum energy efficiency rating possible.
 “A” is the maximum for washing machines, for fridge freezers the maximum is A++.

 - Install a “smart meter” which will tell you how much electricity you are using and enable you to work out which of your appliances are the most energy hungry.
-The Energy Savings Trust will offer free home inspections in some arrears and can be contacted on 0800 512012.
+The Energy Savings Trust will offer free home inspections in some areas and can be contacted on 0800 512012.

 The temptation with any new home is to embark on a bout of redecorating or home improvement.
 Many “brand” paints either contain harmful chemicals or produce chemicals as a by product of manufacture.
 You may wish to consider approaching a local independent supplier of natural paint such as IEKO based in Lewes or available online at www.ieko.co.uk.

-Make sure that your new home has a recycling bin and if you have a garden a green recycling bin.
+Make sure that your new home has a recycling bin and if you have a garden a brown recycling bin.
 If these are missing, telephone the Council (Eastbourne Borough Council 01323 410000) and ask for replacements.